ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 1. Generate a <a href="https://stackblitz.com/fork/ngrx-start" target="_blank">new project</a> using StackBlitz.

-2. Right click on the `app` folder in StackBlitz and create a new file named `counter.actions.ts` to describe the counter events to increment, decrement, and reset its value.
+2. Right click on the `app` folder in StackBlitz and create a new file named `counter.actions.ts` to describe the counter actions to increment, decrement, and reset its value.

 ```ts
 // counter.actions.ts